G-Force (film): Critical response

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 21% based on 126 reviews, with an average rating of 4.40/10.
 The website's critics consensus reads: "G-Force features manic action, but fails to come up with interesting characters or an inspired plot."
 On Metacritic, the film has a weighted average score of 41 out of 100, based on 19 critics, indicating "mixed or average" reviews.
 Roger Ebert of the Chicago Sun-Times gave the film 2.5 stars out of four and called it "a pleasant, inoffensive 3-D animated farce".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-Steven Rea of The Philadelphia Inquirer gave it a two-out-of-four rating and wrote, "just about the only folks likely to find this humdrum hybrid of Mission: Impossible and The Wind in the Willows worthy for consideration are non-discriminating pip-squeaks happy to watch rodents rappelling walls and scampering along air ducts".
-In a two-out-of-five rating, Christopher Tookey of Daily Mail stated that "this is not a movie for Hamstered intellectuals.
-Just imagine how Alvin And the Chipmunks might have turned out if it had been directed by Michael Bay".
+Steven Rea of The Philadelphia Inquirer gave it a two-out-of-four rating and wrote, "Just about the only folks likely to find this humdrum hybrid of Mission: Impossible and The Wind in the Willows worthy for consideration are non-discriminating pip-squeaks happy to watch rodents rappelling walls and scampering along air ducts".